xaur/decred-news/journal-template.md

 Nodes: Throughout [{month}](https://charts.dcr.farm/d/000000014/nodes?orgId=1&from=1583020800000&to=1585699200000) {set zoom to show the month} there was an average of {} public listening nodes and {} total nodes per dcr.farm.
 Version distribution: {vx.y.z: n% (+n%), ...}.

-{any interesting analysis or events in the network}
+{ any interesting analysis or events in the network }

 ## Integrations